amnh/phylocaml/README.md

            Figure 1.
 Basic Module dependency diagram of a Diagnosis

-In Figure 1, you can see that Diagnosis takes a node, edge, and topology to define a diagnosis.The topology designates a way to traverse the topology, and ptopology attaches data to the nodes.
+In Figure 1, you can see that Diagnosis takes a node, root, and topology.The topology designates a way to traverse the topology, and ptopology attaches data to the nodes and roots, this allows separation between structure and a common and basic interface to attach data to a topology.
 Topology additionally contains a compare module for traversing a topology in a consistent way[1].

-The node/root module is a functor itself to apply a previously mentioned compare module and a data module that contains all the functions in the optimality criteria: Likelihood, Additive, Chromosome, Genome, Sankoff, ... all share a common module interface (NodeData).
+The Node/Root module is a functor itself to apply a previously mentioned compare module and a data module that contains all the functions in the optimality
+criteria: Likelihood, Additive, Chromosome, Genome, Sankoff, ... all share a common module interface (NodeData).
 Very close to what we have now with some added components.

-Within the Diagnosis module a PTopology module is designed with the Topology module to attach data to the nodes, edges and to manage that information.

 Nodes can also be abstracted to contain further features --lazyness has been important, as well as a directional node for un-rooted trees in selecting the best downpass assignments to perform an uppass on (each internal node of a binary tree has three of these corresponding to each combination of 2 children).
 You can see these implementations in the Node module example.
-Roots are also Nodes as above.
-They define a downpass/heuristic rooting in un-rooted tree.

 Example code to diagnose a tree with known data taxon data and tree file,